Boies Penrose: Early life and education

-U.S. Senator
+Although Penrose wrote two books on political reform, he joined the political machine of Matthew Quay, a Pennsylvania Republican political boss.
+In 1895, Penrose ran unsuccessfully for mayor of Philadelphia.
+He was forced to withdraw from the race when his Democrat opponent released a photo of Penrose leaving a brothel at three o'clock in the morning.

+U.S. Senate and National Republican Party Committee

 In 1897, the state legislature elected Penrose to the United States Senate over John Wanamaker.
-He left his office as a State Senator that year to take the new position.

 Penrose was a dominant member of the Senate Finance Committee and supported high protective tariffs.
 He had also served on the United States Senate Committee on Banking, United States Senate Committee on Naval Affairs, United States Senate Committee on Post Office and Post Roads, United States Senate Committee on Education and Labor, and United States Senate Committee on Immigration.
-One of Penrose's most important legislative actions was adding the "oil depletion allowance" to the Revenue Act of 1913.
+One of Penrose's most important legislative actions was adding the oil depletion allowance to the Revenue Act of 1913 which benefited oil producers including the Mellons and the Pews.
 Penrose consistently supported "pro-business" policies, and opposed labor reform and women's rights.

+He created the development of "squeeze bills", in which he would have Pennsylvania colleagues enter bills into the Pennsylvania legislature that were negative toward major industries, such as railroads and banks, and promised to remove the bills after receiving sufficient political contributions from those industries.

+Penrose was elected Chairman of the Pennsylvania Republican Party in 1903, succeeding fellow Senator Matthew Quay.
+A year later, Quay died, and Penrose was appointed to succeed him as the state's Republican National Committeeman.
+He was the most powerful political operative in Pennsylvania for the next 17 years and enabled figures like Richard Baldwin to advance through loyalty to his organization.

 In the 1912 presidential election, Penrose strongly supported incumbent President William Howard Taft over former President Theodore Roosevelt.
-After a campaign that consisted of heavy attacks on Penrose, Roosevelt won the state in the 1912 election, although Democrat Woodrow Wilson won the national vote.
+To discredit Roosevelt in the three-way race that year, Penrose worked with Roosevelt's embittered Progressive rival, Robert M. La Follette, to establish a Senate committee to investigate sources of contributions to Roosevelt's 1904 and 1912 campaigns.
+After a campaign that consisted of heavy attacks on Penrose, Roosevelt won Pennsylvania in the 1912 election, although Democrat Woodrow Wilson won the national vote.
 Penrose was also a major supporter of Warren Harding, and helped the Ohio Senator win the 1920 Republican nomination.
 Penrose's role in Harding's election helped earn Pennsylvanian Andrew W. Mellon the role of Secretary of the Treasury.